styxlab/gatsby-theme-try-ghost/packages/gatsby-theme-ghost-commento/README.md

     {
         resolve: `gatsby-theme-ghost-commento`,
         options: {
-            // The url pointing to your commento installation (required)
+            // The url pointing to your self-hosted commento installation
+            // You can remove the option, if you use the commento.io managed service
             url: `https://commento.your-blog.com`,
         },
     },